SAVGBench: Benchmarking Spatially Aligned Audio-Video Generation: Conclusion

 \section{Conclusion}

-This paper presents a new benchmark for Spatially Aligned Audio-Video Generation~(SAVG).
-We propose three key components for the benchmark: dataset, baseline, and metrics.
-We introduce a spatially aligned audio-visual dataset named SVGSA24, which enables us to train and evaluate a model that generates videos with spatially aligned stereo audio.
-We also propose an audio-visual diffusion model focused on stereo audio-visual learning to accommodate spatial sound.
-We also introduce a new metric, Spatial AV-Align, which evaluates spatial alignment between audio and video using an object detector and a sound event localization and detection (SELD) model.
-Our experimental result shows that gaps exist between the baseline model and ground truth regarding video and audio quality, and spatial alignment between both modalities.
-This benchmark encourages future work in SAVG.
+This paper presents a new benchmark for the Spatially Aligned Audio-Video Generation (SAVG) task.
+The SAVGBench comprises a well-curated audio-visual dataset and evaluation metrics on generated audio and video.
+The audio-visual dataset contains stereo audio and perspective video content that focuses on onscreen sound events, facilitating the training and evaluation of SAVG methods.
+The Spatial AV-Align metric assesses spatial alignment between audio and video by utilizing an object detector and a sound event localization and detection (SELD) model.
+It is applicable when both video and audio are generated, because ground truth audio is not required.
+Using the dataset and metrics, we benchmark two types of baseline methods: one is based on a joint audio-video generation model, and the other is a two-stage method that combines a video generation model with a video-to-audio generation model.
+Our experimental results indicate that gaps exist between the baseline methods and the ground truth in terms of video and audio quality, as well as spatial alignment between the two modalities.
+This benchmark encourages future work to fill the gaps, especially in spatial audio-visual alignment.
+Furthermore, other potential avenues include extending the benchmark to different indoor environments and more diverse sound events, and integrating text conditioning into the SAVG task.